kultuhtu/kultuhtu/README.md

 ### Hey, my name is Ulvi

 I am a Data Scientist who is passionate about energy and sustainability.
-I enjoy working with people as well as numbers and have a solid background in energy systems, data science, geosciences and foreign languages.
+I enjoy working with people as well as numbers and have a solid background in data science, energy systems, data governance, geosciences and foreign languages.
 I code in Python, R and SQL.

 - **Working at:** Caspian Innovation Centre
 - **Alma mater:** UCL